jabo-bernardo/growstocks-auth/README.md

     const code = get.user.code.in.database;

-    /*
-        It is recommended to send the IP address to the GrowStocks Auth API to make the process more secure.
-    */
     let user = await auth.getUser(code);
     if(data.success == false) // Something went wrong while requesting on GrowStocks API return res.json(user); // Returns { success: false, response: <API RESPONSE> }